Simultaneous Speech-to-Speech Translation Without Aligned Data: Experiments

 \subsubsection{Coarse speech translation training}

 We construct a large-scale multilingual-to-English speech translation dataset comprising $40,000$ hours for each source language (French, Spanish, Portuguese, and German).
 Starting from a massive collection of multilingual audio, we extract 4 million single-speaker utterances, whose durations are between 30 and 75 seconds, and transcribe them using Whisper large-v3~\citep{whisper}.
 Transcripts are partitioned into sentences via Spacy's \texttt{core\_news\_sm} and individually translated using MADLAD-3B~\citep{madlad}, after which we synthesize the target speech using the TTS system described in Section~\ref{sec:nat_pauses_tts} with 10-second speaker conditioning.
 To ensure coarse translation alignments, we apply the silence insertion technique from Section~\ref{sec:sent_level_align} using $\delta=0.5$ and $\mu=2$.
 Scaling our training budget following \citet{hibiki}, we perform $500,000$ gradient steps with a batch size of 96 and a learning rate of $3\cdot10^{-5}$, computing the loss on both source and target streams with source noise augmentation.
-Finally, sequence termination is explicitly modeled by inserting a special input EOS token immediately following the source utterance and a separate EOS token in the text stream to demarcate the end of generation.
-Appendix Table~\ref{tab:multi_vs_monolingual} compares the performance of multilingual and monolingual models.
+Finally, sequence termination is explicitly modeled by inserting a special input EOS token immediately following the source utterance and a separate EOS token in the text stream to indicate the end of generation.
+Appendix Figure~\ref{fig:ce_sft} shows cross-entropy curves for output text and audio tokens during training, while Appendix Table~\ref{tab:multi_vs_monolingual} compares multilingual and monolingual model performance.